hcpctl

 Subcommands:

-org— Get organizationsprj— Get projectsws— Get workspacesoc— Get OAuth clients (VCS connections)run— Get runs (active runs by default - non_final states)team— Get teams in an organizationorg-member— Get organization members
+org— Get organizationsprj— Get projectsws— Get workspacesoc— Get OAuth clients (VCS connections)run— Get runs (active runs by default - non_final states)team— Get teams in an organizationorg-member— Get organization membersteam-access— Get team project access bindingstag— Get tags (org-level, workspace, or project)

 hcpctl get org